debiki/talkyard-prod-one/README.md

         ./scripts/configure-ubuntu.sh 2>&1 | tee -a ed-maint.log

+  (If you don't want to run all stuff in this script, you at least need to copy the sysctl `net.core.somaxconn` and `vm.max_map_count` settings in the script to your `/etc/sysctl.conf` config file — otherwise, the full-text-search-engine (ElasticSearch) won't work.
+Afterwards, run `sysctl --system` to reload the system configuration.)

 1. Start a firewall: (you can skip this if you use Google Cloud Engine; GCE already has a firewall)